-Institute for Systems Research (ISR), University of Maryland and Harvard University – Methodologies and tools for systems problems in a variety of application domains.
+Institute for Systems Research (ISR), University of Maryland and Harvard University – Methodologies and tools for addressing systems problems in a variety of application domains.

 Biotechnology Process Engineering Center (BPEC), MIT – Explore and develop therapeutic protein and gene biotechnology delivery systems.

-Center for Collaborative Manufacturing Systems, Purdue University - Investigation of fundamental engineering principles that are critical to the success of collaborative manufacturing or test the limits of the concept in case of the most demanding requirements.
+Center for Collaborative Manufacturing Systems, Purdue University – Investigate fundamental engineering principles that are critical to the success of collaborative manufacturing or test the limits of the concept in case of the most demanding requirements.

-Center for Neuromorphic Systems Engineering (CNSE), California Institute of Technology - Develop the technology infrastructure for endowing the machines of the next century with the senses of vision, touch, and olfaction, which mimic or improve upon human sensory systems.
+Center for Neuromorphic Systems Engineering (CNSE), California Institute of Technology – Develop the technology infrastructure for endowing the machines of the next century with the senses of vision, touch, and olfaction, which mimic or improve upon human sensory systems.

-ERC for Particle Science and Technology (PERC), University of Florida at Gainesville – Create underlying scientific knowledge and to invent and demonstrate the technological feasibility of innovative methodologies and systems governing particulate processes, devices, and systems.
+ERC for Particle Science and Technology (PERC), University of Florida at Gainesville – Create underlying scientific knowledge and invent and demonstrate the technological feasibility of innovative methodologies and systems governing particulate processes, devices, and systems.

-Packaging Research Center, Georgia Institute of Technology – Develop and prototype low-cost, high-performance, and portable electronic packages consistent with industry needs to improve performance of electronic products significantly while simultaneously reducing size and cost.
+Packaging Research Center (PRC), Georgia Institute of Technology – Develop and prototype low-cost, high-performance, and portable electronic packages consistent with industry needs to improve performance of electronic products significantly while simultaneously reducing size and cost.

 The four ERCs awarded in 1996 had the following systems visions:

-ERC for Environmentally Benign Semiconductor Manufacturing (CEBSM), University of Arizona with Arizona State University, the University of California at Berkeley, Cornell University, MIT, and Stanford University - Develop processing systems to reduce the water, chemical and energy usage, and the waste and hazardous chemicals discharges through source reduction, process alternatives/modifications, and emission abatement.
+ERC for Environmentally Benign Semiconductor Manufacturing (CEBSM), University of Arizona with Arizona State University, the University of California at Berkeley, Cornell University, MIT, and Stanford University – Develop processing systems to reduce water, chemical and energy usage, and waste and hazardous chemicals discharges through source reduction, process alternatives/modifications, and emission abatement.,

-Center for Innovative Product Development (CIPD), MIT - Develop methods, procedures, and software tools to improve the product development processes and systems.
+Center for Innovative Product Development (CIPD), MIT – Develop methods, procedures, and software tools to improve the product development processes and systems.

-Integrated Media Systems Center (IMSC), University of Southern California – Electronic systems to enable a move from the two-dimensional world of computers, television, and film to 3D and 4D immersive environments with visual, aural and tactile capabilities.
+Integrated Media Systems Center (IMSC), University of Southern California – Electronic systems to enable a move from the two-dimensional world of computers, television, and film to 3D and 4D immersive environments with visual, aural, and tactile capabilities.

-Engineered Biomaterials Engineering Research Center (UWEB), University of Washington - Revolutionize the system interface between an implant and other biomedical devices with bodily tissue.
+Engineered Biomaterials Engineering Research Center (UWEB), University of Washington – Revolutionize the system interface between an implant and other biomedical devices with bodily tissue.